 When the holidays roll around, time is your most valuable resource.
 The earlier you plan, the smoother everything will go.

-Reach out to your regular clients well before Thanksgiving.
-Let them know your calendar fills up quickly, and encourage them to book their visits early.
+Consider reaching out to your regular cat parents well before Thanksgiving.
+You might let them know your calendar fills up quickly and encourage them to book their visits early.
 This shows initiative, professionalism, and also helps you map out your schedule before new requests pour in.

-Once your regulars are set, you can decide how many new clients to take on.
-Ask yourself:
+Once your regulars are set, you can decide how many new customers to take on.
+Questions you might ask yourself:

-These might sound like small questions, but they’re key to avoiding burnout.
+These might sound like small questions, but they're key to avoiding burnout.
 When you plan your calendar around realistic limits, you can give each cat the calm, focused attention they deserve.
-This is what clients notice most.
+This is what cat parents notice most.
+If you are just starting out, check out these 5 ways to build momentum as a new sitter.

 2. Don't Overbook, Know Your Limits!

-It’s tempting to say yes to every client, but overbooking can backfire.
+It's tempting to say yes to every request, but overbooking can backfire.
 Taking on too much is a recipe for exhaustion, lateness, and mistakes.

-If cat sitting is your full-time focus, aim for 8 visits a day max.
-If you’re juggling other commitments (including personal holiday plans), scale that down to about 4–6.
+If providing cat care is your full-time focus, many sitters aim for 8 visits a day max.
+If you're juggling other commitments (including personal holiday plans), you might scale that down to about 4-6.

-If you reach capacity, make sure to close your calendar so clients can’t send you requests for days you have completely booked.
-If a repeat client sends you a message to ask if you are available on days that you’ve reached capacity, don’t feel obligated to accept or guilty that you don’t have time in your schedule.
-Help those clients find another trusted Meowtel sitter!
-It’s a great way to support your community and keep clients within the Meowtel family.
+If you reach capacity, consider closing your calendar so cat parents can't send you requests for days you have completely booked.
+If a repeat cat parent sends you a message to ask if you are available on days that you've reached capacity, don't feel obligated to accept or guilty that you don't have time in your schedule.
+You might encourage those cat parents to find another trusted cat sitter on Meowtel!
+It's a great way to support your community and keep cat parents within the Meowtel community.
 Collaboration beats competition every time.

 3. Prioritize Self-Care (and Don't Feel Guilty About It)

-Schedule intentional breaks.
+Consider scheduling intentional breaks.
 Bring a packed lunch or stop at your favorite café to recharge.
 If you start feeling drained, acknowledge it.
 If you can, build a little you-time into your calendar.
-Even if it’s just 30 minutes to listen to music, stretch, or cuddle your own cats before bed.
+Even if it's just 30 minutes to listen to music, stretch, or cuddle your own cats before bed.
+For more ideas, read about prioritizing mental health as a sitter on Meowtel.

 Self-care is what allows you to show up as your best self.
 The more balanced you feel, the better care you'll provide.

 Remember: Compassion fatigue is real.
-Cat sitting is a caregiving profession, and just like nurses or therapists, we have to fill our own cup before we can pour into others.
+Providing cat care is a caregiving profession, and just like nurses or therapists, you have to fill your own cup before you can pour into others.

 4. Communicate Clearly and Build Trust With Every Update

-The holidays can be stressful for clients too.
-They’re juggling travel, family, and sometimes worry about leaving their cats behind.
+The holidays can be stressful for cat parents too.
+They're juggling travel, family, and sometimes worry about leaving their cats behind.
 Good communication eases that anxiety and helps build trust that lasts all year.

-Send a quick text when you arrive, and share updates with bright, well-lit photos or short videos of their cats playing, purring, or lounging happily.
-These small gestures go a long way in helping clients relax while they’re away.
+Many sitters send a quick text when they arrive, and share updates with bright, well-lit photos or short videos of the cats playing, purring, or lounging happily.
+These small gestures go a long way in helping cat parents relax while they're away.
+If you need inspiration, check out the anatomy of a text update.

-If you’re running behind due to weather or traffic, be transparent and courteous.
-Most clients appreciate honesty and flexibility as long as they feel informed.
+If you're running behind due to weather or traffic, be transparent and courteous.
+Most cat parents appreciate honesty and flexibility as long as they feel informed.

-💡Pro tip: After the season ends, send a follow-up message thanking clients for trusting you during the holidays.
+💡Tip: After the season ends, consider sending a follow-up message thanking cat parents for trusting you during the holidays.
 You can even leave a small gift like a catnip toy, a handwritten note, or a personalized holiday card.
-Just make sure any extra treats, toys, or extras are cleared by the kitty’s parent.
-These thoughtful touches turn one-time holiday clients into loyal regulars who come back year after year.
+Just confirm that any extra treats, toys, or extras are cleared by the kitty's parent.
+These thoughtful touches turn one-time holiday customers into loyal regulars who come back year after year.

 5. Turn the Holiday Rush Into a Growth Opportunity

-While the holidays can be intense, they’re also a golden opportunity to grow your business and strengthen your reputation.
-This is when new clients find their “forever sitter,” and when established sitters build momentum for the year ahead.
+While the holidays can be intense, they're also a golden opportunity to grow your business and strengthen your reputation.
+This is when new cat parents find their "forever sitter," and when established sitters build momentum for the year ahead.

-The sitters who thrive long-term are the most consistent.
+Sitters who thrive long-term are often the most consistent.
 They respond quickly, follow instructions carefully, and deliver that little extra.
-Whether it’s a super cute photo, a detailed report, or a sense of genuine care that clients can feel through the screen.
+Whether it's a super cute photo, a detailed report, or a sense of genuine care that cat parents can feel through the screen.
+Learning 4 ways to wow your clients can help you meet and exceed expectations.

 Every visit is a chance to showcase your reliability, thoughtfulness, and compassion.
 When you approach each booking with genuine love and professionalism, your reliability becomes your brand.
 That's what keeps your calendar full long after the holidays are over.